 SaaS companies selling in the SMB market are structured operationally very differently from SaaS companies selling in the enterprise market.
 Everything from Sales structures to Marketing to R&D is organized differently depending on whether you are selling a low-priced product to a high volume of customers, or selling a high-priced product to a smaller number of customers.
 But while many of the operational drivers and related costs are different, many of the financials actually end up about the same.
 But, what are the pros and cons of SMB sales characteristics versus Enterprise sales characteristics?

 Both models can result in highly valuable companies.
-Hubspot, valued at almost 9X revenues on revenues of almost $400M last year, is an example of a very valuable SaaS SMB vendor, and Workday, at almost 12X revenue and over $2B revenue last year, maintains its value selling into the enterprise marketplace.
+Hubspot, valued at almost 10X revenues last year, is an example of a very valuable SaaS SMB vendor, and Workday, at almost 12X revenue last year, maintains its value selling into the enterprise marketplace.

 Definition of SMB versus Enterprise Market